The Best Painting Tools (bits of advice from 30 Years of Painting)

 Some Non-Essentials Painting Tools

-You might not need those painting tools, but I use these every day, all day.
-You can do without them for occasional house painting, but they are good professional painter tools and can make your life much easier.
+Not just painting tools, I use some of these every day.
+You can do without them for occasional house painting, but they are good professional painters tools and can make your life much easier.

-- Gloves – I cut off the fingertips.
-Keeps hands clean and protected from cuts etc. Latex gloves here.
+- Work gloves – Not for heavy duty work, but for painting: I cut off the fingertips.
+Keeps hands clean and protected from cuts etc. Latex gloves are here.

-- Shop Vacuum- I keep a wet-dry vac around all the time.
-Once I dropped a quart of paint on a lady’s carpet.
+- Shop Vac– I keep a wet-dry vac around all the time.
+Once I dropped a quart of paint on a lady’s carpet….yes at quitting time!
 Rushed out to get the vac.
 With adding warm water to the mess and going over and over, I left a bit spot much cleaner than the rest of the carpet!

 - Tack cloth – For when you need to really remove all dust/lint.
 This is more for furniture painting, but good for eye-level and hand-level door frames, especially around the door knobs.